Sar-thak-3/Financial-Manager/README.md

 # Personal Finance Manager

-This is a simple personal finance manager application built with Node.js, Express, and SQLite.
+This is a simple personal finance manager application built with Node.js, Express, and SQLite and CLI interface using Python.

 ## Features